JCSDA/spack-stack/doc/source/PreConfiguredSites.rst

 Due to a combined quirk of Cray and Spack, the ``PrgEnv-gnu`` and ``gcc`` modules must be loaded when `ESMF` is being installed with `GCC`.

 As of spring 2023, there is an inconsistency in `libstdc++` versions on Acorn between the login and compute nodes.
 It is advisable to compile on the compute nodes, which requires running ``spack fetch`` prior to installing through a batch job.

+Note that certain packages, such as recent versions of `py-scipy`, cannot be compiled on compute nodes because their build systems require internet access.

 .. note::
    System-wide ``spack`` software installations are maintained by NCO on this platform.
 The spack-stack official installations use those installations for some dependencies.